thisisbalu/exception-decoded/_posts/java/2024-01-03-java-vmcannotbemodifiedexception.md

 ### c.
 Defensive Design
 When designing your own objects, consider implementing defensive strategies like creating defensive copies of mutable properties before returning them from methods.
 This way, even if the caller attempts to modify the returned object, it won't impact the underlying immutable object.

-## 5. Best Practices to Avoid VMCannotBeModifiedException <a name="best-practices-to-avoid-vmcannotbemodifiedexception"></a>
+## 5. Best Practices to Avoid VMCannotBeModifiedException

 To mitigate the risk of encountering a `VMCannotBeModifiedException`, follow these best practices: